27th Annual MHPN Fall Benefit

 Photo by Ford House

-The evening includes light dinner fare and beverages, hosted bar for wine and beer,
+The evening includes light dinner fare with hosted bar for wine and beer,

-live and silent auctions, marketplace, awards program, tours and more!
+live and silent auctions, marketplace, awards program, and tours.

 PRE-EVENT HOME TOUR OR GARDEN TOUR

 Those registering for the Fall Benefit may add a complimentary tour of the historic Ford House up to the home’s capacity of 60 guests, or of the Ford House Gardens also with a tour capacity of 60 guests.
 Guests gather at the Visitor Center at 3:15 PM.
 For the Home Tour, they are shuttled to-and-from the house for a 1-hour visit that includes 15-member groups touring the first and second floors with a guide.
 For the Gardens Tour, guests set out on foot from the Visitor Center, also led by a guide in smaller groups.
+All tour participants will return to the Visitor Center by about 5:00 PM when the Fall Benefit gets underway.
 If you are booked for either tour but find you cannot make it, please contact Cindy Bruntjens in the MHPN office at firstname.lastname@example.org or 517-371-8080.
+Those going on the tours will receive more information right before the event addressing details about photography, tobacco and e-cigarette use on the grounds, anticipated inclement weather, and the like.

 The Ford House is hosting the MHPN and its guests at its beautifully-designed new Visitor Center.